 (There are also other non-trauma causes of neuropathy, including diabetes, diseases, old age complications, etc.)

-Peripheral neuropathy is when the nerve problem is located outside of the areas of the brain and spinal cord.
+Peripheral neuropathy: When the nerve problem is located outside of the areas of the brain and spinal cord.
 These nerves are considered part of the peripheral nervous system since they are considered secondary to the main two nerve areas, the brain, and spine.
 It makes sense then that peripheral neuropathy affects the nerves of the extremities: toes, feet, legs, fingers, hands, and arms.
 The term proximal neuropathy has been used to refer to nerve damage that specifically causes pain in the shoulders, thighs, hips, or buttocks.

-Cranial neuropathy occurs when any of the twelve cranial nerves— the nerves that exit from the brain directly—are damaged.
+Cranial neuropathy: Occurs when any of the twelve cranial nerves— the nerves that exit from the brain directly—are damaged.
 Two specific types of cranial neuropathy are optic neuropathy and auditory neuropathy.
 Optic neuropathy refers to damage to the optic nerve that is responsible for transmitting visual signals from the eye to the brain.
 Auditory neuropathy involves the nerve that is responsible for hearing, which carries signals from the inner ear to the brain.

 Autonomic neuropathy: Autonomic neuropathy is damage to the nerves of the involuntary nervous system.
 These are the nerves that control things by themselves (autonomously): the heart, circulatory system, digestive system, gastrointestinal system, bladder function, sexual response, and perspiration.
 Nerves in other organs can also be affected.

 Focal neuropathy: Focal neuropathy is neuropathy that is restricted to one nerve or group of nerves, or one part of the body.
-The damage, and resulting pain, are very much focused on one area.
+The damage and resulting pain are very much focused on one area.

 Physical injuries are the most common cause of injury to a nerve.
 Injury or sudden trauma—automobile accidents, slip-and-falls, sports-related injuries, etc.—can cause nerves to be partially or completely severed, crushed, compressed, or stretched.